 It should be noted that with regard to dynamic meters using CMS Data, approval may be sought for either:

-A dynamic meter, i.e. a system that meets the requirements of an MA system as specified in 4.5.2.3 (e.g. that it can accept the files described in 4.5.2.3 a) and 4.5.2.3 c));
+A dynamic meter, i.e. a system that meets the requirements of an MA system as specified in this BSCP.;

-A CMS, i.e. a system that meets the requirements of a CMS as specified in 4.5.2.3 (e.g. that can produce the file described in 4.5.2.3 c)); or
+A CMS, i.e. a system that meets the requirements of a CMS as specified in this BSCP; or

-A system that combines the functions of a CMS and a dynamic meter MA system in a single application, i.e. that meets all the requirements as specified in 4.5.2.3).
+A system that combines the functions of a CMS and a dynamic meter MA system in a single application, i.e. that meets all the requirements as specified for both Dynamic meters and CMS Systems as specified in this BSCP.

 A list of approved Equivalent Meter types can be found on the BSC Website.